rtibi/MCW-Azure-Stack/HOL/Setup.md

 -   SQL IaaS Extension

--   Windows Server 2016 -- Server Core
+-   Windows Server 2016 -- Server Core Pay for Use

--   Windows Server 2016 Data Center
+-   Windows Server 2016 Data Center Pay for Use

 1. From within the Azure Stack Admin portal, click **Marketplace management**.